Jhonny0523/Jhonny0523/README.md

 # 👋 Hello!
 I'm Jhonatan Bolívar Laverde

-🎓 Student at the National University of Colombia
-📍 Based in Bogotá, Colombia 🇨🇴
+🎓 Systems and Computing Engineering student at the National University of Colombia 📍 Based in Bogotá, Colombia 🇨🇴

 💡 Passionate about software development, databases, and building modern user interfaces.